kevinaud/dynamic-forms-docs/Welcome file.md

 			- `CompositeFormRule`
 			- `IsNotSelectedFormRule`
 			- `IsSelectedFormRule`
 	- I designed it this way to make it easy to add new functionality to Dynamic Form Templates.
-Instead of the DynamicFormTemplate class having a list of Multiple Choice Questions AND a list of
+Instead of the DynamicFormTemplate class having a list of Multiple Choice Questions **and** a list of Text Questions **and** a list of Numeric Questions, etc.

 ## Front End